Code-Institute-Submissions/physics-code/README.md

 #### Facebook Software Development Kit (SDK)
 [Top](#contents)

 To allow users to share the site on their Facebook timelines a Facebook share button was added to each of the pages in the footer.
 For further sharing ability, game share of scores was also enabled using similar code.
 To access the [Facebook SDK](https://developers.facebook.com/docs/apis-and-sdks/) a Facebook account is needed.

-At the bottom of each page a share functionality was embedded inside of script tags.
+At the bottom of each page a on Physics Code a share functionality was embedded inside of script tags.
 An app number is applied for and granted when a page can prove it has both a terms and conditions and privacy policy for public view.
-When this is completed, the app number is granted and can be used for various application processes.
-Again, this is restricted to the application being used, in this case, solely for Physics Code.
+The app number is granted and can be used for various application processes.
+Again, this is restricted to only the application being used, in this case, solely for Physics Code.
 In order for share functionality, developers are recommended to include og tags for meta data at the top of each page that is being shared.
 Although this was optional, all pages received the same meta data.

 The scripts at the bottom of each page set the share functionality and the share button is embedded into the HTML at the location where the developer wishes this to appear.